JacobWashburn-USDA/MatchPlant/3_min_img_finder/README.md

    python min_img_finder_win.py  # or min_img_finder_mac.py for macOS
    ```
 - Initial Setup:
-   - Select your reference orthophoto
+   - Select your reference orthomosaic
    - Choose your input image folders
    - Configure optimization parameters based on your needs
    - Click "Click to Start Finding" to begin optimization